desenvolvedorIcotrade/App.bot/blog/_posts/2018-07-26-go-support.md

   version of dep we recommend you upgrade to [v0.5.0][dep-v0.5.0] - it includes some big performance improvements.
-- **Dependabot will always widen `Gopkg.toml` ranges** if they need to be updated.
-That's the right behaviour for libraries, but not for applications, and Dependabot can't tell them apart.
-We'll make it configurable soon.
+- **Dependabot will always widen `Gopkg.toml` ranges** if they need to be updated. ~~That's the right behaviour for libraries, but not for applications, and Dependabot can't tell them apart.
+We'll make it configurable soon.~~ **Update:** Dependabot now checks all your top-level files looking for a declaration of `package main`.
+If it finds it then it will update your `Gopkg.toml` to match updates to your `Gopkg.lock`.
 - **Dependabot doesn't yet support vendoring for Go dependencies** so if you commit a vendor folder Dependabot won't update it for you.